 HSE - Chainsaws at work - this publication covers a number of points to think about when using a chainsaw at work.

-We are pleased to now offer an Emergency Outdoor First Aid at Work course, certificated by the HSE.
+We are pleased to now offer an Emergency Outdoor First Aid at Work course.
 Ian has a wealth of first aid and trauma experience.
 Following discussions with him, he has created a more bespoke course for the industry – although all the skills are covered (including catastrophic bleeds and trauma), the scenarios and accidents discussed are tailored to the forestry and arb industry.
-The total fee is £120.
+The total fee is £160/ +F £190.

 Our chainsaw training courses are held at our site in Lamberhurst, where we have a heated workshop and plenty of tree for practice.